tannerjallen/tannerjallen.com/src/data/blog/projects/a_eye_in_the_sky.md

 ## Canine Camera: The Reunion

 After using the solution for over a week now, Rupert has not made his way onto the couch at all!
-The logs report he has only attempted to get on the couch three times with absolutely no attempts the past few days.
+The logs report he has only attempted to get on the couch five times with absolutely no attempts the past few days.

 ![Great Success](@/assets/images/dog_cam/great_success.gif)
 **<div style="text-align: center;">Big Win</div>**

 The shelf the camera sits on has also encountered a few bumps from the Roomba shifting the camera's perspective a little bit.
-If I wasn't using an object detection model for couch classification, this would have required me to recalculate hardcoded couch boundary coordinates.
+If I wasn't using an object detection model that dynamically classified the couch boundary, this would have required me to recalculate hardcoded couch boundary coordinates.
 I'm happy I went with the more advanced system that does this all for me and allows me to just move this camera wherever I want.

+I learned a bunch about object detection models, and Rupert learned he's expected to behave even when someone's not directly monitoring him!

-He may have lost the couch, but he's still living his best life.
+He may have lost the couch, but I promise he's still living his best life.

 ![Crazy Rupert](@/assets/images/dog_cam/crazy_rupert.jpg)
 **<div style="text-align: center;">Look At Those Chompers!</div>**